wojbrown/esds-github-sandbox/README.md

 Any changes that a user makes to their local copy of a repo can be viewed with git status.
 In addition, git status can also give a user information about if changes have been made to the 'master' repo since the user can downloaded their repo

-If a new Python file named `example_script.py` is added to user's local copy of the repo, running `git status` will show the new file.
+If a new Python file named `example_script.py` is added to the user's local copy of the repo, running `git status` will show the new file.
 The new file only exists on the local repo until the changes are committed to the 'master' repo.
-If a file is in red then it is listed as untracked and not in the staging area to be commited in the 'master' repo.
+If a file is in red then it is listed as untracked and not in the staging area to be committed in the 'master' repo.

 ```
 user@user-os:~/Desktop/esds-github-sandbox$ git status